Law school: Australia

 To practice in Australia, one needs to graduate with a Bachelor of Laws (LLB), Juris Doctor (JD), or Diploma-in-Law issued by the Legal Profession Admission Board, followed by an internship for 12 months or an extra course in practical legal training (PLT) depending on the jurisdiction and university, and be admitted as a lawyer of one of a state's Supreme Court.

 Belgium

-In Belgium, the admission to the Belgian Bar is permitted after 5-year law degree.
+In Belgium, the admission to the Belgian Bar is permitted after a 5-year law degree.

 Brazil

 In Brazil, the legal education begins between 1827/28 in Olinda/PE and São Paulo/SP where the first schools of law were established by the new Empire using the Coimbra Faculty of Law as an educational model.

 The current legal education consists of a 5-year-long course after which the scholar is granted a bachelor's degree.